 - Violent crimes including assault, battery and murder.

-But, when you do a criminal records check, usually will not learn if they has had any infractions like moving violations:
+But, when you do a criminal records check, usually will not learn if they have had any infractions like moving violations:

 - Minor infractions or moving violations.